 Logo identity and stationery system

-An aerial view of the island.
+An aerial view of the island which is the entire resort.
 Its highest peak is called “Marni Hill” which inspired the logo design.

-The all hand‐drawn island map printed on nice paper guides a guest on excursions — island treasures await
+The all hand-drawn and then digitized island map, printed on nice paper, guides guests on excursions — island treasures await

 Capabilities brochure cover and spreads

-The PSV website provides potential guests with more than just the usual travel fluff.
-We believe that deep and reflective content is a crucial element for a brand to connect with relevant audiences.
-Content not driven by SEO1, but supportive of its best practices — the best kind of SEO for a Caribbean hideaway.2
+The PSV website provides visitors with more than just the usual travel fluff.
+We believe that deep and reflective content is a crucial element for a brand to connect with people.
+That includes content not driven by SEO1, but supportive of its best practices — the best kind of SEO for a Caribbean hideaway.2